febyknia/Blynk/README.md

 ```

 ## **C. Program Code**
-This program code is to set the traffic lights to turn on alternately according to a predetermined duration.
+This program code is for setting the temperature and humidity, as well as the connection to Blynk.

 ```cpp
 #define BLYNK_PRINT Serial